Oriel College Boat Club: The Tortoise Club

 The purpose of the Tortoise Club is two-fold: the recognition and celebration of outstanding Oriel rowing; and the financial support of the OCBC.
 Membership is by election: proposal by the Men's Captain of Boats, Women's Captain of Boats and the President of the Tortoise Club.
 Election is by the approval of the Tortoise Council.
 Members must be Orielenses (excepting Honorary members) who have represented OCBC with excellence.
-Members of the men's and women's 1st Summer VIII and 1st Torpid are judged to have fulfilled these criteria but still must be approved by the Tortoise Council.
-All other potential members are at the Council's discretion.

-The unique emblem of the Tortoise Club is the tortoise badge.
-The College of Arms' narrative should not be misunderstood to imply the use of the Tortoise emblem by the general Oriel College Boat Club membership or members of the Oriel Society – these have their own appropriate emblematic devices.
+A grant of a Badge was made to "The Provost and Scholars of the House of the Blessed Mary the Virgin in Oxford commonly called Oriel College of the Foundation of Edward the Second of famous memory sometime King of England", for the use of Oriel College Boat Club, the Tortoise Club and the Oriel Society, by Letters Patent dated 20 April 2009 of Garter, Clarenceux and Norroy and Ulster Kings of Arms.

 Former clubs

 The Blessed Virgins Club

 This was an exclusive, women's alumni club.
-Since 2016, women are admissible into the Tortoise Club on the same terms as men so the club is defunct.
-At the creation of the Oriel College Women's Boat Club in 1986, rowers in their 1st VIII and 1st Torpid became members of this club mutatis mutandis to the Tortoise Club.
+Since 2016, women are now admissible into the Tortoise Club on the same terms as men so the club is defunct.
+This was particularly controversial to many members of the Tortoise Club as a separate boat club was created for the women of the college in 1986, rowers in their 1st VIII and 1st Torpid became members of this club mutatis mutandis to the Tortoise Club.
 The respective unique emblem was a pair of (angelic) wings.
 The "Blessèd Virgins" was a nod to a name of the college as still seen in some registers of title and official documents today, The House of Blessèd Mary the Virgin in Oxford.